 Cells are the basic building blocks of tissues.
 All cells experience changes with aging.
 They become larger and are less able to divide and multiply.
 Among other changes, there is an increase in pigments and fatty substances inside the cell (lipids).
 Many cells lose their ability to function, or they begin to function abnormally.

-Waste products build up in tissue with aging.
+As aging continues, waste products build up in tissue.
 A fatty brown pigment called lipofuscin collects in many tissues, as do other fatty substances.

 Many tissues lose mass.
 This process is called atrophy.
 Some tissues become lumpy (nodular) or more rigid.

 Because of cell and tissue changes, your organs also change as you age.
 Aging organs slowly lose function.
-Most people do not notice this loss, because you rarely need to use your organs to their fullest ability.
+Most people do not notice this loss immediately, because you rarely need to use your organs to their fullest ability.

 Organs have a reserve ability to function beyond the usual needs.
 For example, the heart of a 20-year-old is capable of pumping about 10 times the amount of blood that is actually needed to keep the body alive.
 After age 30, an average of 1% of this reserve is lost each year.